Southwest LRT Project Impacts and Mitigation Measures

 - Southwest LRT Record of Decision (2016)

-- Southwest LRT Supplemental Environmental Assessment/Amended Draft Section 4(f) Evaluation (2018)
+- Southwest LRT Supplemental Environmental Assessment/Amended Draft Section 4(f) Evaluation and Amended Record of Decision (2018)

 The Metropolitan Council tracks the implementation of mitigation measures to ensure compliance with the project's Section 106 Memorandum of Agreement (MOA).
 More in formation about Section 106 MOA implementation